Your event is on the calendar and people are coming! How do you get them to actually show up?

 Build trust before you meet

-- Post comments on the Meetup’s page.
+- Post comments on the event's page.
 Ask questions: What brews are you looking forward to tasting?
 Has anyone hiked this trail before?
 Get the conversation going before you even see each other.

 Send personal messages to new members and first-timers

-- Let new members know there’s a Meetup coming up.
+- Let new members know there’s an event coming up.

 - Tell first-timers you’ll be looking for them and make sure you’ll know how to find each other.
 If they know you’ll be there with the welcome wagon, they’ll be less likely to bail.